Wine Notes

 Delivery Notes

-Please allow around 2 weeks for delivery of this wine.
+Please allow around a week for delivery of this wine.

 Overseas deliveries can take longer.